bereis01/rpsl_web/db/README.md

 ## as_sets_inverted

-Keys are AS numbers.
+Keys are AS numbers as strings.
 Returns list of strings refering to AS sets in which the AS number is a member in 'as_sets'.

 ## route_sets

-Keys are route set names.
+Keys are route set names as strings.
 Returns the following object.

 ```json
 {